kluctl/kluctl/CONTRIBUTING.md

 a feature request.
 It's also fine to create an issue that requests some change, for example to documentation.
 Issues can also be used as reminders/TODOs that something needs to be done in the future.

-The project is still in early stage when it comes to project management, so please bare with us if processes are still a bit "loose".
+The project is still in early stage when it comes to project management, so please bear with us if processes are still a bit "loose".

 One thing we'd like to ask for is to first search for issues that might already represent what you plan to report.